- 1/4 cup mayonnaise

 Grape leaves vary in size, so use as many as needed.

-Recipe courtesy Laki Kazakos, owner of Georgia's Greek in Seattle, WA
+Recipe courtesy of Laki Kazakos, owner of Georgia's Greek in Seattle, WA